schollz/miti/README.md

 # idim

 *idim* is for *interfacing different instruments' midi*.
 It provides surprisingly simple sequencing for synthesizers or other instruments.
+You can control your synthesizers from your favorite text editor.

 ## Install